-Nuclear Material Stabilization per Board Recommendation 2000-1-DOE continued to develop new schedules to dispose of unsheltered containers at Los Alamos National Laboratory (LANL), other plutonium-bearing materials at LANL, and highly radioactive sludges at the K West Basin at the Hanford Site.
-These actions serve to address the five milestones that remain open under the Implementation Plan for Recommendation 2000-1, Prioritization for Stabilizing Nuclear Materials.
-DOE established preliminary plans to clean out the unsheltered containers at the LANL Chemistry and Metallurgy Research building by 2013.
+Nuclear Material Stabilization per Board Recommendation 2000-1-DOE has five commitments that remain open under the Implementation Plan for Recommendation 2000-1, Prioritization for Stabilizing Nuclear Materials.
+These commitments relate to the disposal of unsheltered containers at Los Alamos National Laboratory (LANL), other plutonium-bearing materials at LANL, and highly radioactive sludges at the K West Basin at the Hanford Site.
+DOE is working to complete and issue a coordinated plan that will address the five open commitments providing a path toward the closure of Recommendation 2000-1.

 The K West Basin at the Hanford Site contains highly radioactive sludge that requires careful retrieval, stabilization, and disposal.
 DOE's most recent plans identify December 2015 as the new date for completing removal of the sludge from the K West Basin.
-DOE is nearing completion of the preliminary design for removing the sludge from the basin and transporting it to Hanford's central plateau for interim storage.
+DOE is nearing completion of the final design for removing the sludge from the basin and transporting it to Hanford's central plateau for interim storage.
 DOE has also examined options to stabilize and package the sludge once it is removed from the basin.
 The Board plans to follow the resolution of a number of issues it raised with the design for removing the sludge from the basin.

 Spent Nuclear Fuel-DOE's decision to delay the processing of foreign and domestic research reactor spent nuclear fuel in H-Canyon at the Savannah River Site (SRS) may require the storage of these fuel assemblies for up to 50 years in L-Basin.
 In addition to research reactor spent nuclear fuel, L-Basin contains a wide variety of aluminum alloy and uranium oxide-based spent nuclear fuel, some of which has been cut or damaged during post-irradiation analyses.
-This inventory of damaged or degraded spent nuclear fuel, currently stored in oversize isolation canisters in L-Basin, poses a number of potential safety issues.
-The Board intends to evaluate these potential issues.
+The inventory of damaged or degraded spent nuclear fuel currently stored in oversize isolation canisters in L-Basin poses a number of potential safety issues.
+The Board issued DNFSB/TECH-38, Storage Conditions of Reactive Metal Fuel in L-Basin at the Savannah River Site, that provides more detail on these potential issues.